Animus (law)

 Animus (Latin for "mind" or "soul") is a Law Latin term used in a variety of contexts to designate the motivations of a legal person.

 Criminal law

 In criminal law, animus nocendi ("intention to harm") refers to an accused's guilty state of mind with respect to the actus reus of the crime.
 It is thus analogous to mens rea, a more commonly used term in common law countries.
-The term dates back Roman understandings of censorship, where it referred to an author's impermissible intention in writing a literary work.
+The term dates back to Roman understandings of censorship, where it referred to an author's impermissible intention in writing a literary work.

 In Scots law, the term animus malus ("evil intention") is sometimes used.

 Family law

 In family law, animus deserendi refers to one spouse's firm intention to leave the matrimonial home—and hence the marriage.
 When combined with the "factum of separation," it "constitute[s]" desertion.
 Proof of desertion, in turn, has been grounds for divorce in some legal systems.